mathspp/mathspp/pages/02.blog/hold-my-parentheses/item.md

 True
 ```

-For the sake of completeness, here is an example where we check the nesting depth of a valid expression:
+For the sake of completeness, below is an example where we check the nesting depth of a valid expression.
+Notice how the number increases whenever we find an opening parenthesis and how it decreases whenever we find a closing parenthesis:

 ```pycon
 >>> expression = "(3*(x+y*(z+w)))"